Updated: Oct 6

 1. The Registration of Transfer disbursement is a fee charged by the Land titles office to transfer or change the name of the title on the property from the seller’s name to your name.

 2. The Registration of Mortgage disbursement is a similar fee to the registration of transfer above.
-It is a fee charged by the Land titles office to register the mortgage the bank is giving you against the property title.
-If you have a mortgage this fee is mandatory as the bank will not loan you the money unless the mortgage is registered against the property.
+It is a fee charged by the Land title office to register the mortgage the bank is giving you against the property title.
+If you have a mortgage, this fee is mandatory as the bank will not provide you with a loan for your purchase unless the mortgage is registered against the property.

 4. The Law society trust administration fee is a mandatory fee the law society of B.C. imposes on every distinct transaction or file.
-It is used for many purposes, one of them being for insurance purposes, ensuring your money (especially large sums as with real estate purchases) are protected when they are in the lawyer’s bank account.
+One of its primary functions is to ensure that your money (especially large sums as with real estate purchases) is protected during the course of the purchase transaction and while it is in your lawyer's trust account.

 5. Insurance binder fee is charged by your insurance company.
 Every transaction that includes a mortgage requires an insurance binder.
-An insurance binder is a cover note stating that the building or property has a sufficient amount of insurance, so that if something happens to the building, the Lender’s mortgage will be paid out.
+An insurance binder is a cover note stating that the building or property has sufficient insurance coverage, so that if something happens to the building or property, the lender’s mortgage will be paid out.

-6. Title Insurance is often a mandatory requirement for many banks, as it protects the bank or lender from losses associated with the priority and enforceability of the mortgage, title and survey defects, and title fraud.
+6. Title Insurance is often a mandatory requirement for many lenders, as it protects the lender from losses associated with the priority and enforceability of the mortgage, title and survey defects, and title fraud.
 Title insurance also protects you, the buyer, from title fraud, survey and title defects, as well as challenges against your ownership.
-Title Insurance works for future incidents but also retroactively, meaning things that have affected your property in the past.
-You can enjoy peace of mind knowing that you a covered under the title insurance homeowner policy.
-Title insurance is a one off cost that protects you as long as you own the home.
+Title Insurance works for future incidents but also retroactively, meaning that the insurance coverage will also deal with matters resulting from events that have taken place in the past but is only discovered later.
+Title insurance is a one-off cost that protects you as long as you own the home.

 8. Different mortgage providers have different methods of providing instructions to the lawyers working on your file.
-Some banks uses a pay-per-use third party platform to electronically manage mortgage instructions, fund requests and other matters in relation to the mortgage issued.
+Some banks use a pay-per-use third-party platform to electronically manage mortgage instructions, fund requests and other matters in relation to the mortgage issued.
 If your selected mortgage provider chooses this option, there will be an additional $34 charge from the company providing the third-party electronic mortgage platform.

-9. LDD an digital platform used BC real estate legal practitioners to conduct real estate purchases and sales.
-The platform acts as a database on all the real estate brokerages, notaries and real estate lawyers, as well as help facilitate the creation of applicable electronic and paper forms used for land title filing and the closing.
-LDD charges on a per-transaction basis, and such cost will apply for each purchase.
+9. LDD is a digital platform used by BC real estate legal practitioners to conduct real estate purchases and sales.
+The platform acts as a database on all the real estate brokerages, notaries and real estate lawyers, as well as help facilitate the creation of applicable electronic and paper forms used for land title filing and closing.
+LDD charges on a per-transaction basis, and such cost will apply to each purchase.